-From Portland to Missoula is about 670 to 700 miles, and we passed successively through the "Territories" of Oregon, Idaho, Washington, and Montana.
-I was not very well all day, possibly from the effects of the bad smell at Tacoma, or from the change of weather, or else from drinking the water, which in this country contains alkali-a fact I did not know
+From Portland to Missoula is about 670 to 700 miles, and we passed successively through the State of Oregon and the territories of Idaho, Washington, and Montana.
+I was not very well all day, possibly from the effects of the bad smell at Tacoma, or from the change of weather, or else from drinking the water, which in this country contains alkali-a fact I did not know until later.